maykinmedia/objects-api/docs/installation/observability/metrics.rst

 Metrics
 =======

-Open Objecten API produces application metrics (using Open Telemetry).
+Open Object API produces application metrics (using Open Telemetry).

 .. note:: The exact metric names that show up may be transformed, e.g. Prometheus replaces periods with underscores, and processing pipelines may add prefixes or suffixes.